ntedgi/express-body-parser-error-handler/README.md

 # express-body-parser-error-handler
-middleware to be set right after body parser in order to handle body parser errors and return 4xx responses to the client
+middleware to be set right after body parser in order to handle all body parser errors and return 4xx responses to the client

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)